-US sanctions are 'trade war' on Russia, says PM Medvedev - BBC News
+US sanctions are 'trade war' on Russia

 "The sanctions regime has been codified and will remain in effect for decades unless a miracle happens."

-Mr Medvedev also warned that new steps would follow aimed at removing President Trump - whom he described as a "non-systemic player" - from power.
+Mr Medvedev also warned that the US Congress would take new steps aimed at removing President Trump - whom he described as a "non-systemic player" - from power.

-Moscow - which denies interfering in the US presidential election - had already retaliated last week when Congress passed the bill, by expelling 755 people from the US embassy and consulates in Russia, and also by denying access to a US country house and a warehouse in Moscow.
+Moscow - which denies interfering in the US presidential election - had already retaliated last week when Congress passed the bill by ordering the US to cut to 455 the number of staff at the US embassy and consulates in Russia - a reduction of 755 people altogether - and also by denying access to a US country house and a warehouse in Moscow.

-Several European nations, including Germany, are fearful of the economic consequences and European Commission President Jean-Claude Juncker has warned of "unintended unilateral effects that impact the EU's energy security interests".
+Several European nations, including Germany, had been fearful of the economic consequences but European Commission President Jean-Claude Juncker expressed satisfaction over what he described as the softening of the bill after the EU had expressed its concerns.

+"Moreover, the US Congress has now also committed to only apply sanctions after the country's allies are consulted.
+And I do believe we are still allies of the US," he said.

 'I can make far better deals'